-There are various Double Jeopardy implications for accepting either the inherent sovereignty or delegation theories.
-If tribal jurisdiction is extended to non-Indians under inherent sovereignty, any non-Indian may be subject to multiple prosecutions in tribal and federal courts, as the dual sovereignty doctrine will preclude application of the Double Jeopardy Clause.
+sovereignty doctrine will preclude application of the Double Jeopardy Clause.
 Conversely, as observed in Wheeler, under the delegation theory, a prosecution by a tribe for a minor offense may bar prosecution by the federal government for a more serious federal crime.
 If a tribal prosecution were to conclude before a federal case, under the delegation theory, this would preclude an imposition of sentence in the federal prosecution, usually for a more serious punishment under federal law.
-Further complicating the issue, under the Indian Civil Rights Act, tribes may only sentence a defendant for a maximum prison term of three years.
-If that prosecution concludes first, that will be the maximum penalty the defendant may be sentenced to (as long as both prosecutions would be for the "same offense").
+Further complicating the issue, under the Indian Civil Rights Act, tribes may only sentence a defendant for a maximum prison term of three years for any one offense or nine years total.
+If that prosecution concludes first, that will be the maximum penalty to which the defendant may be sentenced (as long as both prosecutions would be for the "same offense").